Logo

 Shirley MacLaine is attracted to the insurance company's elevator operator, who is already having an affair with Baxter's boss.

-Shirley MacLaine starred in The Children's Hour, starring Audrey Hepburn and James Garner, based on the play by Lillian Hellman, and directed by William Wyler.
+Shirley MacLaine starred in The Children's Hour, based on the play by Lillian Hellman, and directed by William Wyler.

-Shirley MacLaine devoted several pages in her first memoir, Don't Fall Off the Mountain, to a 1963 incident in which she had marched into the Los Angeles office of The Hollywood Reporter and punched columnist Mike Connolly in the mouth.
+Shirley MacLaine devoted some pages to a 1963 incident in which she had marched into the Los Angeles office of The Hollywood Reporter and punched columnist Mike Connolly in the mouth.

 Shirley MacLaine was angered by what he had said in his column about her ongoing contractual dispute with producer Hal Wallis, who had introduced her to the movie industry in 1954 and whom she eventually sued successfully for violating the terms of their contract.